-The Low Income Home Energy Assistance Program is a federally funded program established in April 1980 with enactment of the Crude Oil Windfall Profits Tax Act.
+The Low Income Home Energy Assistance Program (LIHEAP) is a federally funded program established in April 1980 with enactment of the Crude Oil Windfall Profits Tax Act.
 Eligibility for assistance is based on household income and the number of persons residing in the household.
-Benefit amounts vary based on income, family size, type of fuel utilized as a primary source of home heating and the geographic area of the state in which the recipient resides.
-Payments made either to the individual's home heating supplier or directly to the individual are intended to assist him or her in purchasing home heating fuels during the period of November through March of each year.
+Benefit amounts vary based on income, family size and type of fuel utilized.
+Missouri provides two programs with the LIHEAP grant: Energy Assistance/Regular Heating (EA) and Energy Crisis Intervention Program (ECIP).
+EA begins in October and runs through the month of March (as long as funding is available).
+ECIP (crisis) has two seasons: winter (October through May as long as funds are available) and summer (June through September as long as funds are available)